-There's a lot of functionality, but the price is relatively high at £19.99 ($26) a month, and specialist e-commerce platforms such as Shopify have far more powerful services for only fractionally more (around $29).
+There's a lot of functionality, but the price is relatively high compared to specialist e-commerce platforms such as Shopify who have far more powerful services for the same price-tag.

 Signing up for Website Builder requires you to first create a GoDaddy account.
 This doesn't involve anything out of the ordinary: you can either hand over your email address and choose a username and password, or take the one-click route by using your Facebook account.

 GoDaddy next asks for the name and topic of your website.
 This isn't to choose a template, unusually – it's just so that Website Builder can select matching images for your starting site.
-For example, when we chose Computers as a topic, GoDaddy picked a photo of a laptop as our main image (imaginative, it isn't).
+For example, when we chose Computers as a topic, GoDaddy picked a photo of a laptop as our main image.

 Surprisingly, that's it.
 You're not asked to authenticate your email address, provide payment details or anything else.
 GoDaddy skips all that, generates a basic default site and displays it in the editor.

 Our first results looked very simple – just a single-page website with none of the visual flash of a quality template.
-But there were some signs of genuine power, including a Contact Us form and an option for visitors to sign up to a mailing list, often a premium feature elsewhere.
 Overall, it wasn't bad for two minutes work, and you can always tweak and adjust it later.

 The Website Builder editor opens by displaying a simple preview of your website.
 Unlike most competitors, this doesn't support in-place editing.
 You can't resize objects, drag and drop them, edit text directly on the page or do anything else from the editing area to immediately affect the site.